schierlm/Oberon2013Modifications/RemoveFilesizeLimit/README.md

 The filesystem size limit of 64 MB is caused by a sector bitmap which is stored in RAM (in the Kernel module).
-The easiest way to overcome this limitation (without requiring an on-disk bitmap or increasing the RAM usage) is to notice that a sector that has been used will not be freed until the next reboot.
+The easiest way to overcome this limitation (without requiring an on-disk bitmap or increasing the RAM usage) is to take advantage of the fact that a used sector will not be freed until the next reboot, if at all.
 Therefore it is sufficient to keep a "sliding window" of the sector bitmap in the RAM; once all sectors in this sliding window are used, rescan the filesystem to generate the next window.
-For performance reasons, and to enable features like the Defragger, the last used sector number is also kept available all the time, even when it is outside the current sliding window.
+For performance reasons, and to enable features like the Defragger, the last used sector number is also kept available all the time, even if it is outside the current sliding window.